Home

 (1872-1930)

-Ami then married his second wife, Lillie Mae Wolfe (1876-1933), on Christmas Eve 1899.
-She was one of 13 children of Hezekiah and Mary Jane (Beatty) Wolfe, and was born on Salt Lick, near Amblersburg and Terra Alta, Preston County, on June 20, 1876.
+Ami then entered into marriage with his second wife, Lillie Mae Wolfe (June 20, 1876-1933), on Christmas Eve 1899.
+She was one of 13 children of Hezekiah and Mary Jane (Beatty) Wolfe, and was born on Salt Lick, near Amblersburg and Terra Alta, Preston County.

-The couple went on to have three children -- Paul Darlington Everly Sr., Mary Emily Crawford and and John Donald "Happy" Everly.
+The couple went on to produce three children -- Paul Darlington Everly Sr., Mary Emily Crawford and and John Donald "Happy" Everly.

 Lillie maintained an active social calendar and belonged to the Eastern Star, White Shrine and Pythian Sisters.